 The Mürrenbach Falls are located outside Lauterbrunnen in Stechelberg, below the cable car to the Schilthorn.
-They are known as Switzerland’s highest waterfall falling from a height of 417 meters in five cascades.
+The Mürrenbach Falls are the tallest waterfall in Switzerland falling a total height of 417 meters in five cascades.
 Unlike some waterfalls that dry up later in the year, these Switzerland waterfalls run throughout the year.

 High in the valleys of the Faulhorn Area, the Giessbach brook flows and tumbles through 14 stages all the way down to Lake Brienz.
 At the foot of this natural wonder is the legendary Giessbach Hotel, with premier views of the famous Giessbach Falls.
 These falls have been a favorite since the 19th century when the first footpath was built.
 The same path still holds up today, leading to and under the waterfall.
 The 14 steps of the Giessbach Falls have been named after local Bernese heroes.

 The Reichenbach Falls falls in seven steps and is found in the Bernese Oberland not far from Interlaken (again!).
 The entire falls are measured at 250 meters with the first stage of 110 meters being the biggest.
 It is most commonly accessed via the town of Meiringen, which is just 1.5 kilometers away.